weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 :::info Releases and versions

-`generative-palm` was added in version `v1.19.1`.
+`generative-google` was added in version `v1.19.1` under its old name, `generative-palm`.

+It was renamed in version `v1.22.7`.
+The module is still available under the old name, but it will be removed in a future release.

 Google MakerSuite support was added in version `1.22.4`.

-`generative-palm` was renamed to `generative-google` in version `v1.22.7`.
-The module is still available under the old name, but it will be removed in a future release.
 :::

 ## Configuring `generative-google` for VertexAI or MakerSuite